sneachda/match-match-project2/README.md

 **UX**

-I had couple of goals in mind while designing this project.
+I had a couple of goals in mind while designing this project.
 Main purpose was to test player's memory skills.
-There is a pretty generous time given to complete the challenge: 60 seconds.
-The application also counts clicks/flips of the cards and at the end, if all cards are matched, a screen will inform the player how long it took and how many times cards were flipped.
-I also used a local storage function to keep track of player's higher scores.
+There is a pretty generous time given to complete this challenge: 60 seconds.
+The application also counts clicks/flips of the cards and at the end, if all cards are matched, a screen will inform the player how many moves were made and how long it took.
+I also used a local storage function to keep track of player's higher score.

 *Design*